Well, 2020 is going to be remembered fondly…

-Distilling the tweets, they focus around three main areas: Marcomms, channels and branding.
+Distilling the tweets, they focus on three main areas: Marcomms, channels, and branding.

 Now while these are huge entities within their own right, if we’re going to talk about strategy, we need to think outside of departmental and siloed constraints.

 “Competitive strategy is about being different.
 It means deliberately choosing a different set of activities to deliver a unique mix of value.”

 When we only focus on one entity, it becomes a self-fulling prophecy.